-The need for Extension programs related to nutrition, physical activity, food safety, and food security will continue in Oregon.
-Extension program activities will continue to be funded through a variety of funding sources, including federal grants as well as state funds.
-Agency partnerships will continue with state government, the Oregon Food Bank, and other institutions.
-Extension program development will continue to draw on emerging knowledge, from the land grants and other locations, about best practices related to the promotion of health among individuals, families, and communities.
+The need for Extension programs related to financial literacy will continue in Oregon.
+Agency collaborations will continue with public and private institutions.
+Extension program development will continue to draw on emerging knowledge, from the land grants and other locations, about best practices related to the promotion of financial literacy and economic security among Extension audiences.